AndWass/p0443/docs/a_laymans_understanding.md

 So while the concept is simple, it encapsulates a very important piece of work; moving execution from one context to another.

+Schedulers have a requirement of either having a `schedule()` member function, or letting the `schedule(scheduler)` function be found via ADL.
+A third option is available for senders.

 Senders can be schedulers
 =========================